jpaulm/fbp-tutorial-filter-file/README.md

 ![High level diagram](docs/Step1.png)

-To execute this step of the tutorial, you will need to install DrawFBP ( https://github.com/jpaulm/drawfbp ), and draw this diagram.
+To execute this step of the tutorial, you will need to install DrawFBP, and draw this diagram.

 Save the result in a work directory of your choice.
 If you open it using Wordpad, it should look like the file you get when you click on [this link](docs/Step1.drw).